-In order to vote in a local, general or european election you must be on the electoral register.
+In order to vote in a Local Government, UK Parliamentary or European Parliamentary election you must be on the electoral register.

 A few weeks before the election you will be sent a poll card.
 This will tell you whether you are able to vote in person at your local polling station or by post.